makandra/gemika/README.md

 If your gem is talking to the database, you probably need to create some example tables.

-Magika lets you define an [ActiveRecord database migration](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) for that.
-Before your test suite runs, Magika will drop *all* tables in your test database and recreate them using this migration.
+Gemika lets you define an [ActiveRecord database migration](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) for that.
+Before your test suite runs, Gemika will drop *all* tables in your test database and recreate them using this migration.

 Add your migration to your `spec/support/database.rb` (created and required above):